Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ### Denary/binary to hex

-Hex(adecimal) is a base 16 system to simplify binary representation.
+Hexadecimal is a base 16 system to simplify binary representation.
 A hex digit can be any of these: **0 1 2 3 4 5 6 7 8 9 A B C D E F**.

 Each hex digit represents a 4-digit binary sequence.